gohugoio/hugo/content/contribute-to-hugo/contribute-to-the-hugo-docs.md

 ## Editorial Style Guide

+{{% note %}}
+It's more important to contribute *some* documentation than no documentation at all.
+We need your help!
+{{% /note %}}

 The Hugo docs are not especially prescriptive in terms of grammar and usage.
-We encourage everyone to contribute, regardless of your writing style. **It's more important to contribute *some* documentation than no documentation at all**.
+We encourage everyone to contribute, regardless of your writing style.
 That said, here are a few pointers to help the project maintain more consistency:

 ## How Content is Ordered in the Docs

+**IN DEVELOPMENT**

 ## Be Mindful of Aliases